damianhakert/damianhakert.github.io/source/posts/2016-04-22-gitlab-8-7-released.html.md

 ![Due date for issues in GitLab 8.7](/images/8_7/due_date2.png)

-Milestones, on the
-other hand, apply to your full project.
-Milestones are great for organizing issues and merge requests into a cohesive group and track progress on a collection of issues, using the [milestone view].
+Milestones, on the other hand, apply to your entire project.
+Milestones are great for organizing issues and merge requests into a cohesive group and to track progress on a collection of issues, using the [milestone view].

 [milestone view]: (https://gitlab.com/gitlab-org/gitlab-ce/milestones/23)